Skip to main content

 🙀 I have some trouble with covering an unpaid invoice.

 You can confirm the payment, if necessary, directly on the Stripe side.
-To do this, go to the Invoices tab.
-Find the required invoice in the table, click on its unique number or on "view".
+To do this, go to the Invoices tab of the Billing section.
+Find the required invoice in the table then click on "View" to complete the transaction.

 🙀 I cannot see the Cancel subscription button.